helveticaolde/ProjectChoose/README.md

 This project is an iOS app created in XCode using Swift.
 To run this, you must download XCode (only available on Mac).
-Download the 'Project Choose' forlder and open it in XCode.
+Download the 'Project Choose' folder and open it in XCode.
 Press the 'play' button in the top left of the screen to run it in a simulator.